 There are several species of ants all over the world that are often a real pain to deal with both in your home and garden.
 Ants are very useful to our environment; they prey on fleas, termites, caterpillars among other bothersome insects.
 Even though they prey on these insects, they provide a hideaway for aphids that harm our garden plants and infest our homes.
-For most people.
-Getting rid of ants is as easy as getting an insecticide and spraying them off.
+For most people getting rid of ants is as easy as getting an insecticide and spraying them off but how to deal with mulch infested with ants?
 However, with the current global environmental awareness and desire to use eco-friendly remedies, more and more people prefer using natural deterrents.
+When dealing with ants, natural methods can be applied as well.
+Depending on the severity, however you might need to call in the help professionals!

 There are a variety of herbs that naturally deter ants.
 Planting these herbs in your garden between your plants will significantly cut down on the presence of ants in your garden.
 Ensure you plant them in areas where you specifically want to protect from ant invasion.
 Any plant with a pungent smell such as sage or basil will help keep ants away from your house and garden.
 The following plants work best: